DevMountain/ios-code-review-checklist/README.md

 1. Set goals for the student.
 Focus on student deficiencies first, then black diamond or advanced work.
 2. If working on team or capstone projects, review architecture, design, and progress on the project.
+3. Give them specific work to do before the next Code Review.

 ## Update Dashboard Score